Create and manage Load Balancer

 Note

-The collection interval changes depending on the selected period.
-Especially, the monitoring information collected by processing the distributed loads can be viewed by setting for the minimum of 1 minutes up to recent 1 year.
+The collection cycle varies depending on the selected period.
+Monitoring information collected by processing load balancing can be set up and viewed for durations ranging from at least 1 minute to 1 year.

-The following is how to check the monitoring information of the Load Balancer.
+To check the monitoring information of the Load Balancer:

 2. Click the Load Balancer menu.

-3. Select a Load Balancer to monitor and click the [Monitoring] button.
+3. Select a load balancer to monitor and click [Monitor].

-• The basic monitoring window for the Load Balancer pops up and shows the monitoring information as graphs.
+• The Basic monitoring popup for the load balancer pops up and shows the monitoring information as graphs.

-• Click the [Refresh] button to refresh the graphs.
+• Click [Refresh] to refresh the viewed graphs.

 Edit the HTTP Keep-alive Setting